alessandrobruni/MontecarloSimulation/README.md

 - **Dependent Variable**: The events being bet on.

 ### 2. Probability Distribution
-- Random  faces at each roll will be generated using a java.util.Random class using the method nextInt(6) .
+- For the Berbulli distribution the random  faces at each roll will be generated using a java.util.Random class using the method nextInt(6) .

 ### 3. Simulation Execution
 - The simulation is carried out 1 million (1,000,000) times.